BMC. Vice President for Business Affairs

 Prepares the Legislative Appropriations Request for submission to the Legislative Budget Board prior to each legislative session.

-Responsible for all reporting functions to local, state and national agencies on fiscal affairs, including the Report on Fundable Operating Expenses required annually by the Texas Higher Education Coordinating Board.
+Responsible for all reporting functions to local, state, and federal agencies on fiscal affairs, including the Report on Fundable Operating Expenses required annually by the Texas Higher Education Coordinating Board.

-Serves as the elections administrator for the Board of Regents and College District.
+Supervises the election administrator for the Board of Regents and College District.

 Directs all insurance matters, including property and non-property.